Please SUBSCRIBE and hit the LIKE button if you enjoyed the vlog/video!

-Watch the Lei Garden video on Youku (China)
+Watch [Debunking the Michelin Guide] Dim sum at Lei Garden, Shanghai, iAPM on Youku (China)

 The Shanghai Michelin hunt continues, and this time I’m back at Lei Garden, Michelin 1 star in both their outlets in Shanghai and Hong Kong.